 Most scoreboards have three rows.
 In the top row, you will have the innings listed (left to right) from 1 to 9.
 After the 9 you will find three letters – RHE.
 These letters represent runs, hits, and errors.

-The second row is generally the visiting team (though this may vary from stadium to stadium) and the third row is generally the home team.
+Even though the visiting team bats first in baseball, the second row is generally the visiting team (though this may vary from stadium to stadium) and the third row is generally the home team.
 The reason for this structure is pretty simple – the home team bats last, so they are usually found on the bottom of the scoreboard.

 You will find that in the rows next to the visitor name and the home name, there are often either empty boxes or zeroes.
 These are the spots where the number of runs scored in each inning for each team will be displayed.
 For example, if the Visitors score three runs in the first inning, then the first of the nine boxes will have a “3” in it.
 If they score zero runs in the second inning, then the box to the right of the “3” will have a “0”.